Eurus-Holmes/Heterogeneous_Sampling/README.md

 | BGS-hetero | 94,806 | 672,884 | 96 | 146 |
 | AM | 1,666,764 | 11,976,642 | 266 | 1000 |
 | AM-hetero | 881,680 | 5,668,682 | 96 | 1000 |

+To evaluate the scalability of sampling methods on larger-scale heterogeneous graphs, we also include [OGBN-MAG](https://ogb.stanford.edu/docs/nodeprop/#ogbn-mag) dataset, including four types of entities—papers (736,389 nodes), authors (1,134,649 nodes), institutions (8,740 nodes), and fields of study (59,965 nodes).

 ## Demo